If you want to know what to do in Alaska in the summer, read on to learn more about our Best of Alaska Summer Tour!

 Many travelers wonder if it is a good time to plan trips to Alaska in August.
 This is actually a great time of summer for visiting Alaska in August and to many the best time to visit Alaska!
 It is still summer in August and is still one of the warmer months of the year to visit.
 What is great about this time of summer is most of the main attractions Alaska has to offer are still open and the crowd is a lot quieter, creating more time to really take in what this great state has to offer.
-Where you are plays a part as well, Anchorage is an excellent place to visit during the month of August since it is a warmer area compared to Fairbanks, which is located in the middle of the state.
+Where you are in Alaska plays a part as well, Anchorage is an excellent place to visit during the month of August since it is a warmer area compared to Fairbanks, which is located in the middle of the state.
 When planning trips to Alaska in August be prepared for all kinds of weather.

 Travel to Alaska in August to truly experience Alaska’s remarkable landscapes, slow travel is the best way to go while planning your Alaska trips.
 Taking in the breathtaking view of the Denali National Park and observing wildlife is at its peak during the summer months, a top Alaska vacation idea that will not disappoint.
-Traveling to Alaska in August allows for scenic hiking on Alaska’s many glaciers.
-Alaska is home to over 100,000 glaciers and covers 5% of this grand state.
-The Exit Glacier is a popular well-maintained trail that you are able to hike independently.
-You can expect to come across moose, bears, wolves, and even caribou traveling with their young.
-In Juneau, you are only able to reach this capital by boat or plane.
+Alaska is home to over 100,000 glaciers and covers 5% of this grand state and traveling to Alaska in August allows for scenic hiking on Alaska’s many glaciers.
+The Exit Glacier is a popular well-maintained trail that you are able to hike independently and you can expect to come across moose, bears, wolves, and even caribou traveling with their young.
 Access to Glacier Bay National Park, whale-watching tours, and scenic hiking trails make this destination part of an excellent summer Alaska trip.

 What To Do In Alaska On Day 1: Go moose-spotting on Alaska’s Coastal Trail in Anchorage.